WelcomeToSinghCommunity/SM-18/README.md

 ## Experiments

+The following is a brief description of each of the 10 experiments contained in this repository :

-Code
+## Code
 The code for the experiments is split into 6 Colab ( .pynb ) files and 4 R files:

-Python Files
+## Python Files

 experiment1.pynb: code for Experiment 1
 experiment2.pynb: code for Experiment 2
 experiment3.pynb: code for Experiment 3
 experiment4.pynb: code for Experiment 4
 experiment5.pynb: code for Experiment 5
 experiment6.pynb: code for Experiment 6

-R Files
+## R Files

 experiment7.R: code for Experiment 7
 experiment8.R: code for Experiment 8
 experiment9.R: code for Experiment 9
 experiment10.R: code for Experiment 10
 Data

 The data for the experiments is contained in the data folder.
 Each experiment has its own data file in CSV format.

 Running the Experiments